iranvir/wsl2-labs/README.md

 >       * RockyLinux 9.3

 # Purpose of this project
-Spin as many Linux WSL2 instances as I want without any of the **junk** most distros have.
-Said **junk** may or may not be mission critical.
+Spin as many Linux WSL2 instances as I want without any of the junk most distros have.
+Said junk may or may not be mission critical.
 Please don't run it blindly!!

+I also want to override a lot of the defaults that Microsoft and Distro maintainers have, but instead of manually editing `wsl.conf` everytime I setup a new instance, I automated everything in these scripts.
+This gives me the freedom to experiment more freely within my WSL2 environment without the fear of losing time if I have to start over again.

+As the name suggests, this is `WSL2 Labs` we can break things here, not in production ;)

 I also wanted to dip into PowerShell Scripting and Windows Automation, so if you see a better way of doing something that I am trying to accomplish, please let